googleapis/google-cloudevents-nodejs/README.md

 }
 ```

-If you need to annotate a variable that can take on multiple event types, the `GoogleCloudEventsUnion` is a [union](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#union-types) of all known even types supported by Eventarc:
+If you need to annotate a variable that can take on multiple event types, the `GoogleCloudEventsUnion` is a [union](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#union-types) of all known event types supported by Eventarc:

 ```typescript
 import {GoogleCloudEventsUnion} from '@google/event';